D&H C-628 #700 in Sterzing bluebonnect paint

 Fort Erie, Ontario (across the river from Buffalo) to Detroit, MI, along trackage that used to be NYC’s old Canada Southern & the Grand Trunk’s Fort Erie line, plus a handful of branch lines in the Golden Crescent.
 (Jointly owned by the D&H and the LT&L.)

-Owego & Hartford Railway
+Owego & Harford

 Ex-LV trackage running north out of Owego.
 Purchased in 2020.